Community Hero: Child Life Specialists help kids understand hospital procedures and overcome fears

 “I think one of our biggest challenges is just having to sit with our families during those really hard times,” she says.
 “We see some hard things here.
 But on the flip side, it’s rewarding to be able to help families and patients cope through those situations that are otherwise difficult.”

-Simerly adds the support from the community is paramount to their success.
+Simerly adds that support from the community is paramount to their success.

 “Our community has been so wonderful in providing donations here at Niswonger.
-And I think just those things really help us do our job,” she says.
+And I think just those things really help us do our job,” she said.

 A job that takes a lot of heart, to Play With A Purpose.